 The Amphibian Foundation is delighted to announce several scholarships in support of tuition for our Conservation Research Bridge Program.

-Eligibility: Adults who can work in the field at Bankhead National Forest for two days per week and work in Atlanta the remaining 3 days of the week, but field conditions and turtle activities may dictate changes with field scheduling.
-The research training position will be split between monitoring and surveying for Black Warrior Waterdogs and Flattened Musk Turtles in Alabama part-time and participating in the typical Conservation Research Bridge Program career development curriculum part-time.
-Start date is May 2021.
-Applicants may also be eligible for other awards as well.
-This scholarship is offered in partnership with Auburn University.
+Research: Field surveys at Bankhead National Forest for two days per week and work in Atlanta the remaining 3 days of the week, but field conditions and turtle activities may dictate changes with field scheduling.
+The research training position will be split between monitoring and surveying for Black Warrior Waterdogs and Flattened Musk Turtles in Alabama part-time and surveying turtles at the Blue Heron Nature Preserve in Atlanta while participating in the Conservation Research Bridge Program career development curriculum part-time.

 $1500 tuition scholarships available to support qualified applicants for at least one semester.

 Eligibility: Anyone interested in amphibians and reptiles of the Southeast United States who identifies as a member of a historically underrepresented group in conservation.
 Eligible, admitted, and deposited students will be awarded scholarships on a first come, first served basis.
 Various JEDI awards are funded through several sources including a Women in Biology (diversity and inclusion grant), Upwell Coffee, and our amazing turtle sponsors who have adopted and named turtles in our long-term urban ecology research project: AFTER.amphibianfoundation.org